-From Table 1, it can be seen that the significance value (sig) of the statement indicators is less than 0.05, and the calculated r-value is greater than the table r-value.
-Therefore, it can be stated that each indicator item is valid, meaning it can be used to measure the research variables.
+Table 1 shows that the significance value (sig) of the statement indicators is less than 0.05, and the calculated r-value is greater than the table rvalue.
+Therefore, each indicator item is valid, meaning it can be used to measure the research variables.

 Reliability is used to determine the extent to which measurement results remain consistent when the same phenomenon is measured two or more times using the same measurement instrument.
-A research instrument is considered reliable using the Cronbach's Alpha technique if the reliability coefficient (r11) is greater than 0.6.
+A research instrument using the Cronbach's Alpha technique is considered reliable if the reliability coefficient (r11) is greater than 0.6.